ibm-cloud-docs/vmwaresolutions/index.md

 |:------------ |:----------- |
 | [Dizzion](/docs/vmwaresolutions?topic=vmwaresolutions-dizzion-overview) | This service provides more service-level choices, multicloud integration, compliance, protection, and simplified management for the teams that are in charge with environment optimization. |
 | [IBM Security Services for SAP®](/docs/vmwaresolutions?topic=vmwaresolutions-managing-ss-sap) | This service offers a cybersecurity solution to automate the monitoring and protection of SAP applications on {{site.data.keyword.cloud_notm}}, and to keep workloads compliant and secure from inside and outside threats. |
 {: caption="Table 6.
-Featured workload solutions" caption-side="top"}
+Featured workload solutions" caption-side="bottom"}

-#### Professional services
-{: #getting-started-serv-prof}

-The [Managed Disaster Recovery Services by Kyndryl](/docs/vmwaresolutions?topic=vmwaresolutions-managing_zerto_services) service provides replication and disaster recovery capabilities.
-These capabilities can be integrated into the deployment offerings to protect and recover data in your VMware virtual environment on IBM Cloud.

 #### Other services
 {: #getting-started-serv-other}